This slow cooker creamy chicken and wild rice soup will be the star of your winter cuisine! Perfect for chilly days.

 All you need to do is sit and take in the great smells of this creamy chicken and wild rice soup cooking all day in your house.
 Perfect for football Saturdays, Sunday night dinners or busy weeknight meals when you want to come home to a hot meal already made.
 It’s basically the perfect soup.

 I like Just BARE’s boneless skinless chicken thighs in this creamy chicken and wild rice soup because they have a lot of really great flavor – but if you’re not a dark meat fan, feel free to use boneless skinless chicken breasts in this recipe.
+Or try this slow cooker chicken kale soup recipe, with chicken breasts, cannellini beans, and lots of veggies.

 Enjoy – and stay warm!